tahtabirrahman/hr-presence-analytics-powerbi/README.md

-# Tahtabir Presence Insights — Power BI Dashboard
+# Company Attendance Insights — Power BI Dashboard

 ## An HR analytics dashboard built in Power BI to track employee presence, work-from-home, and sick leave patterns across a rolling date range.
 The project focuses on accurate percentage calculations, clean day-of-week trend analysis, and a readable, filterable layout.

-### Note: This project uses a publicly available sample dataset from Kaggle for demonstration purposes.
-All employee names and data are fictional.
+**Note:** This project does not use any real employee IDs, names, or personal data.
+All data is sourced from a public Kaggle dataset.

 ## 📊 Overview